 Section 307.
-Exemption for Vendors Licensed by Recognized Regulatory Authorities[32]
+Exemption for Vendors Licensed by Recognized Regulatory Authorities

+All federally or state regulated banks are exempt from the requirements of obtaining a license under this Ordinance.
 The Tribal Gaming Commission may adopt regulations naming specific licensing authorities that it recognizes and may authorize exemptions to the vendor licensing process for vendors which have received a license from one of the named regulatory authorities.

 Section 308.
-Licenses for Non-Gaming Vendors[38]
+Licenses for Non-Gaming Vendors

 For non-gaming vendors, the Tribal Gaming Commission is authorized to create a less stringent vendor licensing process, including a due diligence check rather than a full background investigation as laid out in Section 304.
-The Gaming Commission may investigate such vendors when appropriate and may conduct audits in addition to monitoring Tribal ourchases.
+The Gaming Commission may investigate such vendors when appropriate and may conduct audits in addition to monitoring Tribal purchases.